wqreytuk/x64_ASM/README.md

-test your code in file: `源1.cpp.asm`
+modify code in `源1.cpp.asm` and build project, then test assembly code with [x64dbg](https://x64dbg.com/)